-• Drug Rash with Eosinophilia and Systemic Symptoms (DRESS): It's a severe form of cutaneous ADR whose presentation includes systemic symptoms (fever, general malaise, pharyngitis and face edema), polyadenopathy, rash (of which various types of lesions have been described, urticarial, maculo-papular and sometimes purpuric, in over 50% of the body surface) and above all eosinophilia, often severe with at least one deep visceral affection (hepatitis, nephropathy, interstitial lung disease) but myocarditis, myositis and central neurological manifestations have also described^[15].
-During DRESS. been viral reactivation is frequently observed especially of EBV, CMV and HHV6 and 7.
+Drug Rash with Eosinophilia and Systemic Symptoms (DRESS): It's a severe form of cutaneous ADR whose presentation includes systemic symptoms (fever, general malaise, pharyngitis, and facial edema), polyadenopathy, rash (of which various types of lesions have been described, including urticarial, maculo-papular, and sometimes purpuric, in over 50% of the body surface), and above all eosinophilia, often severe, with at least one deep visceral affection (hepatitis, nephropathy, interstitial lung disease), but myocarditis, myositis, and central neurological manifestations have also been described^[15].
+During DRESS, viral reactivation is frequently observed, especially of EBV, CMV, and HHV6 and 7.
 The histological examination of the skin shows lichenoid lymphocytic infiltrates predominantly of TCD8 + mononuclear mononuclear cells, or epidermotrope with cellular atypia that can evoke the diagnosis of pseudo-lymphoma^[31].
-Evolution can be fatal in 5-10% of cases and, even when benign, it can take months or up to a year for complete resolution $[3\underline{2}]$.
-In the literature, the drugs most frequently syndrome associated with this include antiepileptics (eg carbamazepine, lamotrigine and phenytoin) and allopurinol, well as as sulfonamides, minocycline and vancomycin.
+Evolution can be fatal in 5-10% of cases and, even when benign, it can take months or up to a year for complete resolution [32].
+In the literature, the drugs most frequently associated with this syndrome include antiepileptics (e.g., carbamazepine, lamotrigine, and phenytoin) and allopurinol, as well as sulfonamides, minocycline, and vancomycin.
 More recently, in May 2016, the Food and Drug Administration issued a warning highlighting that olanzapine could cause DRESS syndrome.
-CARM (New Zealand Center for Adverse Reaction Monitoring) received 39 reports of DRESS syndrome, between January 1, 2012 and December 31, 2016.
-The most frequently reported suspected drugs included allopurinol (13 cases), vancomycin (4 cases), piperacillin / tazobactam (3 cases) and sulfasalazine (3 cases).
+CARM (New Zealand Center for Adverse Reaction Monitoring) received 39 reports of DRESS syndrome between January 1, 2012, and December 31, 2016.
+The most frequently reported suspected drugs included allopurinol (13 cases), vancomycin (4 cases), piperacillin / tazobactam (3 cases), and sulfasalazine (3 cases).

-In addition to these reactions described, it should also be remembered that several minor dermatological lesions have been described associated with a wide range of pharmacological therapies, both as a new onset and as a worsening of a pre-existing dermatosis.
-For example, acne lesions caused by anti-EGFR drugs or by steroids, psoriatic or lupus-like related to hydralazine or sulfonamides are known in the literature.
+In addition to the reactions described, it should also be remembered that several minor dermatological lesions have been described as associated with a wide range of pharmacological therapies, both as a new onset and as a worsening of a pre-existing dermatosis.
+For example, acne lesions caused by anti-EGFR drugs or by steroids, and psoriatic or lupus-like lesions related to hydralazine or sulfonamides, are known in the literature.
 The contribution of genetics has recently made it possible to clarify, for some cases, how there may be an individual predisposing susceptibility.
-For example, it has been shown that the presence of the HLA B1502 variant is associated, especially in people of Asian origin, with a severe skin hypersensitivity reaction to carbamazepine in 100% of cases or how the HLA B5701 variant is instead associated with hypersensitivity to abacavir and as this marker is indispensable in the development of this ADR such that it is necessary to carry out the genetic test before starting the therapy.
+For example, it has been shown that the presence of the HLA B1502 variant is associated, especially in people of Asian origin, with a severe skin hypersensitivity reaction to carbamazepine in 100% of cases, or how the HLA B5701 variant is instead associated with hypersensitivity to abacavir, and that this marker is indispensable in the development of this ADR such that it is necessary to carry out the genetic test before starting the therapy.